The Bone Promotes Baby Huey - Radio Ink

-Danny Delmore (aka Baby Huey) is the new Assistant Program Director at 107.7 The Bone/KSAN-FM.
-The 16 year station veteran will continue his weekend on-air duties.
+Danny Delmore (aka Baby Huey) is the new APD at 107.7 The Bone/KSAN-FM in San Francisco.
+The 16 year station veteran will continue his weekend on-air duties at the Cumulus station.

 “Baby Huey has been a pillar of KSAN for 16 years and it is well past time to promote him and show him how appreciated he is for his hard work and dedication,” said Chasta Michaelis, PD.
 “The Bone would absolutely not be the same without his enthusiasm and devotion and I’m honored to work alongside him as we push this station forward.”